mrdas-magic/youtube-previewer/README.md

 # 📸 YouTube Thumbnail Previewer

 A simple, lightweight, and responsive Web-APP that extracts and allows downloading of YouTube video thumbnails in all available resolutions instantly.
+Designed & developed by me!
 Just paste a link, and WOW!

 ✨ **Live Demo:** [Click Here](https://mrdas-magic.github.io/youtube-previewer/)